ocotillo/handbook/handling/telescope_install.md

   + [ ] Verify all cart hardware is in-hand
   + [ ] Verify two wire harnesses are in hand
   + [ ] Partially assemble cart, leaving one long side off
-  + [ ] Store card out of the way so table can roll into unpacking area
+  + [ ] Store cart out of the way so table can roll into unpacking area

 ## Rig Onto Cart

-- [ ] Lower table legs onto the casters by turning the 16 leveling bolts, and remove the metail pads
+- [ ] Lower table legs onto the casters by turning the 16 leveling bolts, and remove the metal pads

-- [ ] Roll the instrument out of the cleanroom
- - [ ] At least 4 people required, 2 to push, 2 to hold the cleanroom sides open
+- [ ] Roll the instrument out of the cleanroom **NOTE:** At least 4 people required, 2 to push, 2 to hold the cleanroom sides open

 - [ ] Continue rolling the instrument through the garage door into the unpacking area